robjpar/word-guess-node-app/README.md

 ## Usage

 Start a game with `node game.js` and follow the on-screen instructions.
-An typical gameplay is shown below.
+A typical gameplay is shown below.

 ![usage](images/usage.gif 'Usage')